 The Baptist College of Florida’s Heritage Village features eight restored turn-of-the-twentieth-century churches, homes, and other structures on its campus.
 The most recent addition, the Clark-Wall House, was a center of activity for visitors in its day.
 Olan Clark, a long-time resident of Graceville, served as a deacon of the First Baptist Church of Graceville for over 30 years.
-The Village is operated in order to keep history alive for BCF students and visitors.
+The Village is operated in order to keep history alive at Baptist College of Florida for students and visitors.

 Keith Log Cabin